ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/05_pipeline_&_computational(CUT&RUN).md

 A high, uniform background in a CUT&RUN experiment can be caused by different factors:

 - **Background contamination:** Even when not perfectly targeted, MNase tethered to antibody can still nick DNA in nearby accessible regions, especially in open chromatin regions such as promoters and nucleosome-depleted regions.
-In adition, ambient/carryover DNA can also contribute to an increase in the background signal.
+In addition, ambient/carryover DNA can also contribute to an increase in the background signal.
 - **Over-digestion:** The MNase activity needs to be tightly controlled during the experiment (time of activity, concentration, etc.), or it will diffuse off-target and start cleaving in a non-localized manner.
-While some of this background will be removed during the SPRI clean-up step, fragments of the selected size will remain, even if they didn´t originate from the correct cleaving sites.
+While some of this background will be removed during the SPRI clean-up step, fragments of the selected size will remain, even if they didn't originate from the correct cleaving sites.

 ### No visible enrichment

 If no peaks are present when inspecting the BAM files in the genome browser, there can be both technical and biological reasons: - **Antibody choice:** Even when showing specificity in other assays, not all antibodies are suitable for CUT&RUN experiments.
 It is therefore recommendable to run a pilot experiment to check if the antibody is suited for this purpose, or to use an antibody previously documented to work for CUT&RUN.
 If the antibody fails to bind the protein of interest, the MNase won't be tethered to specific genomic regions and no enrichment will be visible.

-- **Presence of protein of interest:** If the target protein is not expressed or is expressed at very low levels, the antibody won't have enouch targets to bind and no enrichment will be observed.
+- **Presence of protein of interest:** If the target protein is not expressed or is expressed at very low levels, the antibody won't have enough targets to bind and no enrichment will be observed.
 - **The protein of interest is not a chromatin binding factor:** If the aim of the CUT&RUN experiment is to determine if the protein of interest can bind to chromatin, then a negative result would also show no enrichment.
 However, the interpretation in this scenario is difficult, since the technical factors cited above cannot be ruled out.

 ### Peak shape does not match the expected outcome